Jasper Place High School: Music

-Students are offered Choir, Band, and Guitar, and introduced a Music Technology course during the 2008/2009 school year in which song-writing, composition, and technical music development is taught.
+Students are offered Choir, Band, and Guitar, and introduced a Music Technology course (referred to as "Audio" in the school) during the 2008/2009 school year in which song-writing, composition, and technical music development is taught.
 Optional music clubs include Jazz Band, Glee Club and Drumline.

 Trades

 Jasper Place High School offers a wide range of trades, including culinary, cosmetology, welding, automotive class, aesthetics, carpentry and more.

 Athletics

 The Athletics program at Jasper Place has a multitude of options, including: